kubecost/docs/install-and-configure/install/ingress-examples.md

 As of Kubecost 2.2, the frontend has an option for `haMode` which changes the service name that the ingress needs to target.
 When using the helm ingress template, the correct service is automatically set based on this flag.

 {% hint style="warning" %}
-Please exercise caution when exposing Kubecost via an Ingress controller especially if there is no authentication in use.
+Please exercise caution when exposing Kubecost via an ingress controller especially if there is no authentication in use.
 Consult your organization's internal security practices.
 {% endhint %}

 Common samples below and others can be found on our [GitHub repository](https://github.com/kubecost/poc-common-configurations/tree/main/ingress-examples).